konradkrasno/chess-cpp-rest-api/README.md

 # chess-cpp-rest-api

 This is a console application written in C++ with which you can play chess online in localhost.
-It uses REST API.
+It uses REST API.\
+The main goal of creating this application is make way for play with chess game on two different computers.

+## How it works?

+First step is setting up server.
+Server saves information about players and games status.
+Afterwards we have to set up server client.
+Using client we will could play with another client.

+The game is played by command prompt.
+When you start the game you will see chess board and you will be invite to make move.
+Moves are making by giving coordinate of field with chessman which we want to move and then giving the coordinates of field where we want to move this chessman.
+Game logic check possible moves and when king is in check or when is checkmate:

+## Design goals

+- [x] Create REST API server which can handle users and games
+- [x] Create client which can take and put data from server
+- [x] Handle creating users
+- [ ] Handle choosing existing users
+- [x] Handle creating new games and assign players
+- [ ] Handle choosing ols games
+- [ ] Handle choosing player color
+- [x] Handle starting game for two clients

-## Installation
+## Installation with using Docker

 You can use docker to start up the game.